TRobertJackson/Data-Science-Projects/Exploring NYC Traffic Data/README.md

 3. Demographic Stats
 The demographic stats around the top popular stations were obtained from the [NYC Census Fact Find website](http://maps.nyc.gov/census/).

+## Data Analysis and Findings
+The details of data analysis and findings can be found in the Jupyter notebook [Benson Project](https://github.com/tongwu21/Data-Science-Projects/blob/master/Exploring%20NYC%20Traffic%20Data/Benson%20Project.ipynb)

 ## Tools
 Pandas, Numpy, Matplotlib, Seaborn